-- Internal: Extensive internal consultation occurred during the formation of the new DWQMP.
-All water operational and management staff were actively involved in the internal audit, risk identification process and development of procedures. - External: A Principal Scientist from Bligh Tanner compiled the DWQMP under project management of the Manager Water and Wastewater.
+Internal: Extensive internal consultation occurred during the formation of the new development of procedures.

+DWQMP.
+All water operational and management staff were actively involved in the internal audit, risk identification process and project management of the Manager Water and Wastewater.